'This is not who we are as a city' | Tensions high after 26-year-old man shot by Raleigh officer during foot chase

 The shooting occurred in the same shopping center where an April 2019 officer-involved shooting happened.

-A large crowd of protestors and onlookers gathered at the scene following the shooting and took to Deck Brown's east Raleigh home.
+A large crowd of protesters and onlookers gathered at the scene following the shooting and took to Deck-Brown's east Raleigh home.

 Witnesses said Torres was only carrying a pizza and that he was headed home to a nearby mobile home park just across Rogers Lane.
 A crowd collected and protests went on throughout Raleigh, lasting past midnight.
 Rolanda Byrd was among those present.
 Byrd's son, Akiel Denkins, was shot and killed by Raleigh police in 2016 in what was ruled as 'justified.'